 This is a well-priced scoop that should last you a long time.
 It comes in six fun colors including lime green, pink, and purple.

 Looking for more than a one-trick pony?
-This versatile scoop from Bastek does a lot more than fill bowls with ice cream.
+This versatile scoop from Bastek does a lot more than fill bowls with perfectly round balls of ice cream.

-The rounded, half-circle spoon allows for precisely measured scoops for filling cupcake tins, baking cookies, or making pancakes.
-Or use the scoop for denser items to create perfectly round meatballs, melon balls, or ice cream pops.
+The half-circle spoon allows for precisely measured scoops for filling cupcake tins, baking cookies, or making pancakes.
+Or use the scoop for denser items to create perfectly round meatballs, melon balls, or frozen yogurt pops.

 The edges of this stainless steel scoop are sharp like a blade to cut into frozen ice cream easily.
 And the easy-press release trigger means no whacking the scoop on the bowl or getting your hands messy to get the ice cream out.